PieterjanMontens/arklet_frk/README.md

 See arklet/settings.py for the full list of options to put in your config file.

 ## Deploying
+:warning: Django being Django, you have to test the _production_ build locally.
+Why ?
+In _development_ build (ie: with `debug` turned on) Django servers the static content, while in _production_ mode it doesn't.
+[Whitenoise](http://whitenoise.evans.io/en/stable/) is used to serve the static content in _production_.

+To simulate _production_ mode, just set `ARK_DEBUG` to `False` in your local environment's configuration (or build the _prod_ build target).

 ### With docker
 Using the provided Dockerfile (is you wish to set a build target, use `prod`, but being the default target you can skip this), provide the following values